The Alchemist (play): Stage history

 Mark Mirsky directed with "lusty zest" a performance at Harvard's Loeb Drama Center in 1961.
 Eric Martin's set was considered "original, simple, serviceable, brilliant".

 The Oregon Shakespeare Festival staged a fast-paced, nearly farcical production in 1961; Gerard Larson played Face, and Nagle Jackson Face, under Edward Brubaker's direction.
 The performance received generally favourable reviews; however, a 1973 production set in the Wild West setting did not; the setting was generally considered inconsistent with the tone and treatment of the play.

 In 1962, Tyrone Guthrie produced a modernised version at the Old Vic, with Leo McKern as Subtle and Charles Gray as Mammon.
 Trevor Nunn's 1977 production with the Royal Shakespeare Company featured Ian McKellen as a "greasy, misanthropic" Face, in a version adapted by Peter Barnes.
-The original was played at the Royal National Theatre, with Alex Jennings and Simon Russell Beale in the central roles, from September to November 2006.
+The original was played at the Royal National Theatre, with Alex Jennings as Subtle and Simon Russell Beale as Face, from September to November 2006.
 A contemporary dress production directed by Michael Kahn opened the 2009/2010 season at the Shakespeare Theatre Company in Washington, DC.
 Another contemporary dress production was directed by Tariq Leslie and produced by the Ensemble Theatre Co-operative at the Jericho Arts Centre, Vancouver, Canada in the summer of 2012.

 The Stratford Shakespeare Festival's 2015 season included a production directed by Antoni Cimolino with Stephen Ouimette as Subtle, Jonathan Goad as Face and Brigit Wilson as Dol.

 A new RSC production directed by Polly Findlay and featuring Ken Nwosu as "Face", Hywel Morgan as "Lovewit", Siobhan McSweeney as "Dol" and Mark Lockyer as "Subtle" was scheduled to open at London's Barbican Theatre on 2 September 2016.

 The Colorado Shakespeare Festival has scheduled an "Original Practices" performance for its summer 2022 season.

 The Southwest Shakespeare Company offered three performances in April 2023 at Taliesen West in Scottsdale, Arizona.
 The play was presented in the form of a 1940s radio play.